 Government Collaborations and Policy Interventions

-WCS – India Program works in close partnership with governments to facilitate changes in management and policies.
-Listed below are a few prominent initiatives and policy interventions that WCS – India Program has adopted and been part of over the years.
+WCS – India works in close partnership with governments to facilitate changes in management and policies.
+Listed below are a few prominent initiatives and policy interventions that WCS – India has adopted and been part of over the years.

-- To aptly effectuate wildlife protection duties by forest officials, WCS – India Program donated 15 off-road vehicles to the Karnataka Forest Department in 1998- 2001.
+- To aptly effectuate wildlife protection duties by forest officials, WCS – India donated 15 off-road vehicles to the Karnataka Forest Department in 1998- 2001.

-WCS – India Program influences conservation policies by strengthening the government’s pro-wildlife actions effectively.
+WCS – India influences conservation policies by strengthening the government’s pro-wildlife actions effectively.
 All interventions are focused on improving the scientific basis and content used to develop conservation programs of government and non-government agencies.
 The interventions include technical reports, data sharing and inputs provided to the federal and state wildlife departments.
 Our staff are part of several state and national wildlife advisory boards and committees.